Super Documents

 You need to know what you are aiming towards.
 That is your starting point.
 Describe in detail what you want your paperless business to look like.

-Articulate how your business will carry out its day-to-day functions and how will employees work together.
-Identify how teams will interact with each once paper documents are eliminated.
+Articulate how your business will carry out its day-to-day functions and how employees will work together.
+Identify how teams will interact with each other once paper documents are eliminated.
 For those dealing with customers or clients directly, identify what that will look like.

 Describe where you would like your business to be in the short term and long term.
 Identify the benefits you hope to gain when you switch to a paperless office.